-When we start meditation, we’re really just trying to stabilise our attention.
+When we start meditating, we’re really just trying to stabilise our attention.
 Goldfish have a bad reputation for their short attention spans, but we’re not much better.
 We’ve been trained to scatter our awareness across a wide variety of stimuli.
 We’re sold the lie of multi-tasking.
-We need more hands to juggle the amount of balls we’re trying to pay attention to.
+We need more hands to juggle the number of balls we’re trying to pay attention to.

 We spend much of our lives lost in thought, not really paying attention to anything.
 And often, what does occupy our headspace is menial or trivial stuff like our shopping list, earworms or how someone is annoying us.

 So when we sit down to meditate, we’re practising paying attention.
 We’re reeling in our net of awareness.
 And this is where many of us give up.
 Suddenly trying to shift our attention from a million external things to just one thing can be hard.
 And paradoxically we can get anxious about taking our attention away from our work, our to-do list and our problems.
 We worry about forgetting our stress.

 Shifting our focus from the external to the internal can be likened to pulling the handbrake while driving on the freeway.
 It’s extreme, and that’s why we usually prepare the mind for meditation first though yoga and breathing techniques.
 We need to slow down before we come to a stop.